jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Campaigns/Stormlord/Handouts/Introduction.md

 ### Redmont

 Redmont makes up the western side of the republic and is known for gentle, rolling plains and fertile farmland.
 A feudal society, it is one of the few states without a central system of government.
 Instead, local lords control vast swaths of land and are constantly competing and feuding with each other for influence.
-As such the internal politics in Redmont can be
+As such the internal politics in Redmont can be incredibly complicated.

 ### Tectus